ANGSD-wrapper/angsd-wrapper/Tutorial.md

 First, we need to define a list of samples.
 On line 10 of `Common_Config`, there's a place to define this sample list.
 If we remember back in our `iplant` directory, our sample list is called `SampleNames.txt`

-So, to tell ANGSD-wrapper where our sample list is, using our exapmle of `iplant` being at `/home/software/angsd-wrapper/iplant`, we would make sure line 10 looks like this:
+So, to tell ANGSD-wrapper where our sample list is, we will use our `iplant` example with the directory location being  `/home/software/angsd-wrapper/iplant`.
+We'll make sure line 10 looks like this:

 ```shell
 SAMPLE_LIST=${HOME}/software/angsd-wrapper/iplant/SampleNames.txt